pcm720/nhddl/README.md

 ### Launcher configuration file

-Launcher configuration is read from the `nhddl.yaml` file, which must be located in the same directory as `nhddl.elf`.
+Launcher configuration is read from the `nhddl.yaml` file.

+Configuration file is loaded from one of the following paths:
+- `nhddl.yaml` in NHDDL launch directory (overrides all other paths)
+- `mcX:/NHDDL/nhddl.yaml` (memory cards, __case-sensitive__)
+- `mcX:/NHDDL-CONF/nhddl.yaml` (memory cards, __case-sensitive__)
+- `massX:/nhddl/nhddl.yaml` (BDM devices)

-This file is _completely optional_ and must be used only to enable 480p in NHDDL UI or switch NHDDL to single device.
+This file is _completely optional_ and must be used only to enable 480p in NHDDL UI or switch NHDDL to a single device mode.
-By default, 480p is disabled and the all devices are used to look for ISO files.
+By default, 480p is disabled and all BDM devices are used to look for ISO files.

 To disable a flag, you can just comment it out with `#`.

 See [this file](examples/nhddl.yaml) for an example of a valid `nhddl.yaml` file.

-### Configuration files on storage device
+### Additional configuration files on storage device

 NHDDL stores and looks for ISO-related config files in `nhddl` directory in the root of your BDM drive.